department-of-veterans-affairs/va.gov-team/products/claim-appeal-status/README.md

 - Slack channel: #vsa-claims-appeals (https://dsva.slack.com/archives/C5AGLBNRK)
 - Product POCs: Matt Self and Veronica Henry
 - va.gov link: https://www.va.gov/claim-or-appeal-status/
-- Stakeholders: Lots and lots of people... but Paul Shute (Paul.Shute@va.gov) is likely our main stakeholder/champion.
+- Stakeholders:Paul Shute (Paul.Shute@va.gov) is our main stakeholder/champion.

 ## The Problem
 The original MVP for Claims Status was just that; an MVP.
 It has been many years since DSVA has taken a look at improving the status tool and we have learned a lot in the three years since it was deployed.
 Since claims status is one of the key applications for the VA.gov website, it is time to take a fresh look and see what is truly possible when it comes to claims status.
 Our current integrations may expose only a partial amount of the data that is truly available.